Menen

 Menen ([ˈmeːnə(n)]; Menin [mənɛ̃]; Mêenn [ˈmeːnən] or Mêende [ˈmeːndə]) is a city and municipality located in the Belgian province of West Flanders.
 The municipality comprises the city of Menen proper and the towns of Lauwe and Rekkem.
 The city is situated on the French/Belgian border.
 On January 1, 2006, Menen had a total population of 32,413.
-The total area is 33.07 km² which gives a population density of 980 inhabitants per km².
+The total area is 33.07 km2 which gives a population density of 980 inhabitants per km2.

 The city of Menen gives its name to the Menin Gate in Ypres, which is a monument to those killed in World War I. The gate is so called as the road from that gate is the road to Menen.

 The town hall of Menen, with its large belfry, was inscribed on the UNESCO World Heritage List in 1999 as part of the Belfries of Belgium and France site, because of its civic importance and architecture.

 History

 Menen's position near the French border led to many sieges in the history of the city.
 There were as many as 22 sieges between 1579 and 1830.

 The city was part of France between 1668 and 1713.
 Vauban turned Menen into a model-fortification (1679–1689).

 The city was besieged and taken by the Duke of Marlborough's allied Army in August 1706.
+Between 1744 and 1748, it was again under French rule after the Siege of Menin (1744).
+There was a devastating fire in 1750, that almost completely destroyed the city.
 During the Flanders Campaign of the Wars of the French Revolution the city changed hands several times.
-There was a devastating fire in 1750, that almost completely destroyed the city.
 It was also the scene of a battle in September 1793.

 Menen was a barrier town for the Dutch Republic against France from 1715 to 1781.

 In 2013, the city drew international attention by forbidding its civil servants to speak French with francophones.
 The mayor, Martine Fournier, ordered that, if necessary, the communication should be in sign language.